biren-charles/Data-Science-Project-ACT/README.md

-# Data-Science-Project-ACT
-Data Science Project ACT for uni.lu semester 4
+# Data Science Project – ACT

-Project for Data Science Class
+**University of Luxembourg – Semester 4**

+## Project Description

+This project was developed for the *Data Science* class.

+**Dataset**:
-Data set : This is a transactional data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+We are using a transactional dataset containing all transactions that occurred between **01/12/2010** and **09/12/2011** for a UK-based, non-store online retailer.
-The company mainly sells unique all-occasion gifts.
-Many customers of the company are wholesalers.
+The company primarily sells unique, all-occasion gifts.
+Many of its customers are wholesalers.

-The Webpage containing the Dataset says that the set has NO missing Values, this will be verified.
+> ⚠️ The website providing the dataset states that there are **no missing values** – this claim will be verified during the analysis.

-Please extract the zip file in your local repository, do not push it to the main branch (extarcted version)
+---

-## Project owners
+## Project Owners

-This project has been completely developed by these three University students:
+This project was fully developed by the following University of Luxembourg students:

 - Charles Biren
 - Tomás Coimbra
 - André Martins

+---

-## Tools used during this project
+## Tools Used

-Currently, we will be using **python** with the help of some external libraries, such as Numpy to interpret all the data as well as visualize it.
+We will be working primarily with **Python**, making use of several external libraries such as:

+- **Pandas** – for data manipulation and analysis
+- **Matplotlib** / **Seaborn** – for data visualization

-All the Data will be stored as a **CSV file**, this will give us the flexibility to used some other external tools during the future of this project.
+All data will be stored in **CSV format**, which allows us the flexibility to use additional external tools throughout the project as needed.